Jeshii/DeathMarch/bylaws.md

 + Are you guys a club or something? - Dress to the theme of the March
 + Lose Your Keys? - Catch up to the March after starting late.
 + Treasure Hunter - Find a geocache during the March.
 + Paleontologist - Take your picture with the stromatolites.
++ Ball and Chain - Bring your significant other to the Death March.
++ Indelible - Get a Death March related tattoo.
++ Michael Phelps - Earn ten (10) or more achievements in a single March.
++ McConaughey - Perform a Death March start to finish without a shirt.
+Women may cover up as is appropriate.
++ Capital Zero - Finish your first Death March.
++ Speed of Light - Complete the Death March in under 4 hours.
++ Somnambulist - Get no sleep the night previous to the Death March.